Dr. Jenny stands in front of a brick wall, wearing a chunky scarf, sweater, and smile.

 I don’t sell packages because I don’t want to reduce growth to a rigid timeline.
 We reassess as we go.

-Everything to get set up takes place on the Book page.
+• Everything to get set up takes place on the Book a Session page.

-You can schedule a free discovery call (a brief meet-and-greet) to see if we’re a good fit!
+1. You can schedule a free clarity call (a brief meet-and-greet) to see if we’re a good fit!
 This is not required but available to you if you want to check the vibes first.

 However, because I am a Certified Victim Advocate, there are three legal exceptions where I must break confidentiality to ensure safety: